 - 1/3 cup of heavy cream (or sour cream if you prefer)

-- 1 tbsp.
-Better Than Bouillon
+- 1 tablespoon Better Than Bouillon

-- 1/4 tsp. of kosher salt
+- 1/4 teaspoon of kosher salt

-- 1/4 tsp. of ground black pepper
+- 1/4 teaspoon of ground black pepper

 Instructions

-- Mix all of the ingredients for the meatballs — except for the meat — in a large bowl.
+- Mix all the ingredients for the meatballs — except for the meat — in a large bowl.
 Once they’re combined, add the meat and knead.

 - Use foil to line a baking sheet or large plate.
 Spray it with nonstick cooking spray.